harishnarendran17/Pasakili/README.md

         ON a.head_int BETWEEN sb.head_int AND sb.tail_int
         AND a.tail_int BETWEEN sb.head_int AND sb.tail_int
 ),

 BackboneCIDRs AS (
-    SELECT DISTINCT i.cidr, i.head_int
+    SELECT DISTINCT i.cidr, i.head
     FROM ng_inam.ip_audit_backbone_config_feed i
     JOIN SubnetBoundaries sb
-        ON i.head_int BETWEEN sb.head_int AND sb.tail_int
+        ON i.head BETWEEN sb.head_int AND sb.tail_int
-        AND i.tail_int BETWEEN sb.head_int AND sb.tail_int
+        AND i.tail BETWEEN sb.head_int AND sb.tail_int
     WHERE NOT EXISTS (  -- Ignore Backbone CIDRs if they exist in Assignment SELECT 1 FROM AssignmentCIDRs a
-        WHERE a.head_int = i.head_int
+        WHERE a.head_int = i.head
     )
 ),

 FilteredCIDRs AS (
     SELECT cidr FROM AssignmentCIDRs
     UNION ALL
     SELECT cidr FROM BackboneCIDRs
 ),

 ExtractedCIDRs AS (
     SELECT cidr
     FROM FilteredCIDRs m31
     WHERE cidr LIKE '%/31'
-    AND NOT EXISTS (  -- Ignore /31 if a corresponding /32 exists
+    AND NOT EXISTS (  -- Exclude /32 if /31 exists in Assignment
         SELECT 1
-        FROM FilteredCIDRs m32
+        FROM AssignmentCIDRs m32
         WHERE m32.cidr LIKE '%/32'
         AND m32.head_int BETWEEN m31.head_int AND m31.head_int + 1
     )
 )

 SELECT * FROM FilteredCIDRs
-WHERE cidr NOT LIKE '%/31'  -- Exclude /31 CIDRs initially UNION ALL
+WHERE cidr NOT LIKE '%/32'  -- Remove /32 CIDRs first UNION ALL
 SELECT * FROM ExtractedCIDRs;